Software, IT & Cybersecurity job market report cover, Austin-Round Rock-San Marcos, TX, 2026-06

 Entry-Level Candidates

-Next step: Build one proof-of-work project using Python or Java plus AWS, Docker, and CI/CD, and state Austin on-site or hybrid availability on your resume.[18][19]
+Next step: Build one deployable project in Python or Java on AWS, show tests and CI/CD, and prioritize Austin on-site or hybrid roles because only about 10% of postings are entry-level and about 15% are remote.[4][3][5]

 Mid-Career Candidates